Whilst Maine Coon aggression might not be a standard trait of the breed, it definitely does occur, and must never be ignored.

 - Immediately stop playing with your cat, and say ‘no’ firmly.

-- Never reward bad behaviour, instead stand firm and refuse cat treats if your cat acts aggressively towards you.
+- Never reward bad behavior, instead, stand firm and refuse cat treats if your cat acts aggressively toward you.

 Here are a few examples of minor/major changes:

 - The owner has spent less time with the cat

 These are the clear signs that your Maine Coon is feeling stressed.

 There are a large number of reasons why a Maine Coons defense mechanism might be triggered.

 However, in general, Maine Coon aggression is reserved for when a cat feels threatened.